eaglesky/HandGestureApp/README.md

 realtime recognition performance of SVM classifier, but make sure the model has already been generated, i.e., trained.

+3. To add a new gesture to the training set, simply make a static gesture before the camera and click "Add Gesture" button.
+If you want to increase the number of a gesture that is already in the training set, you need to click "Data Collection" in the menu and choose the image representing the gesture, and then click "Add Gesture" button.
+After you click that button, the app will start gathering data immediately for a certain number of frames(currently the number is set to be 10).
+Finally a dialog will pop up asking you wheather to save those data or not.

-3. This app can also let you quickly launch other apps using gestures.
+4. This app can also let you quickly launch other apps using gestures.
 But first you need to map your gestures to the apps by selecting "Map Apps" in the menu.
 The selection is stored in the app so you don't need to map it every time you run the app.
 Then you can test it by choosing the "App Test" in the menu.